em3ndez/tiny-web-server/README.md

 </html>
 ```

-In this example, a `TinyWeb.SocketClient` is created in JavaScript to connect to a WebSocket server
+In this example, a JavaScript version of `TinyWeb.SocketClient` (`TinyWeb.JavaScriptSocketClient`) is created in
-running on `localhost` at port 8081.
-The client waits for the connection to open, sends a message to the `/chat`
+JavaScript to connect to a WebSocket server running on `localhost` at port 8081.
+The client waits for the
-path, and displays the response received from the server in the browser.
+connection to open, sends a message to the `/chat` path, and displays the response received from the server in
+the browser.

 **Making the JavaScript WebSocket Client available to webapps**